My fun hobby of hiking transitioned to a full blown obsession when I started the 100 Mountain Challenge hosted by the Black Yak Alpine Club (BAC).

 As someone who isn’t a massive temple or museum fan, I will focus on the food aspect.

 If you are curious about alcohol, each of the bigger mountains and regions of Korea have their own unique Makgeollie (막걸리) to try.
 For those who want to try a different take on Makogeollie, Dongdongju (동동주) is only readily available in country side restaurants next to mountains.
-And thats only scratching the surface of the variety of foods easy to find while hiking but rare in Seoul.

 After the Challenge

-Ultimately, I decided I would (1) prepare and execute my first Ultra marathon and (2) hike the South Korean portion of the Beakdudeagan (백두대간), the mountain range that runs from North Korea to the southern portion of South Korea.
+“Ultimately, I decided I would (1) complete my first Ultra marathon and (2) hike the South Korean portion of the Beakdudeagan (백두대간), the mountain range that runs from North Korea to the southern portion of South Korea.”

 One Comment